 This serves as the first defense against known malware such as Trojan, virus, worms, spyware, and adware.
 When a user downloads a file or an application, the antivirus scans it before running it on the computer to prevent malware infection.

 Each malware contains a unique signature that identifies them.
 And thousands of them are released every day.
 A cloud database serves as a library with a huge collection of these virus codes and signatures.

 When the antivirus scans the application, it collects the code and sends it to the cloud database.
 If it’s found there, the cloud database gets back to the antivirus with a verdict that the file is malicious, and then it is removed from the computer.

-This serves as the shadow copy of the hard drive, and where the suspicious file is locked up.
-Basically, it tricks the file that it was running on the computer hard drive.
+This serves as the shadow copy of the hard drive and where the suspicious file is locked up.
+Basically, it tricks the file that was running on the computer’s hard drive.
 If it continues to display malicious behavior, it is flagged as a threat and deleted from the computer.
 Through Auto Containment, permanent damage to important files can be prevented.

 Host Intrusion Prevention System (HIPS)

 Fileless malware is the most advanced and dangerous type of malware.
 These work differently from the others.
 By targeting computer memory and writing their script there, they can remain undetected for a long time.
 Before you know, the hacker has already stolen all your sensitive personal and business information.
 Thus, HIPS was created.
 It’s designed to monitor the computer memory constantly to prevent malicious access to it.
 This is by far one of the most important features of an endpoint security solution.

 The packet filtering firewall monitors the network and IoT device’s activities.
 By doing so, it prevents internal and external threats.
 Furthermore, it prevents DDoS.
 A type of attack that floods the server with unnecessary traffic until it shuts down.